Geoffrey Hinton: Honours and awards

-In 2024, he was jointly awarded the Nobel Prize in Physics with John Hopfield "for foundational discoveries and inventions that enable machine learning with artificial neural networks."
+In 2024, he was jointly awarded the Nobel Prize in Physics with John Hopfield "for foundational discoveries and inventions that enable machine learning with artificial neural networks".
 His development of the Boltzmann machine was explicitly mentioned in the citation.
 When the New York Times reporter Cade Metz asked Hinton to explain in simpler terms how the Boltzmann machine could "pretrain" backpropagation networks, Hinton quipped that Richard Feynman reportedly said: "Listen, buddy, if I could explain it in a couple of minutes, it wouldn't be worth the Nobel Prize."
 That same year, he received the VinFuture Prize grand award alongside Yoshua Bengio, Yann LeCun, Jen-Hsun Huang, and Fei-Fei Li for groundbreaking contributions to neural networks and deep learning algorithms.

+German AI researcher Jürgen Schmidhuber contended that Hinton and others in the field did not appropriately credit existing research, and argued that foundational work by Paul Werbos and Shun-Ichi Amari in the 1970s on backpropagation and neural networks was insufficiently acknowledged.

 In 2025 he was awarded the Queen Elizabeth Prize for Engineering jointly with Yoshua Bengio, Bill Dally, John Hopfield, Yann LeCun, Jen-Hsun Huang and Fei-Fei Li.
 He was also awarded the King Charles III Coronation Medal.

+In 2025, he was also named the recipient of the Sandford Fleming Medal, awarded by the Royal Canadian Institute for Science for excellence in science communication.
+He received an honorary Doctor of Science degree from Harvard University in 2026.

 Views

 Risks of artificial intelligence

 In 2023, Hinton expressed concerns about the rapid progress of AI.
-He had previously believed that artificial general intelligence (AGI) was "30 to 50 years or even longer away."
-However, in a March 2023 interview with CBS, he said that "general-purpose AI" might be fewer than 20 years away and could bring about changes "comparable in scale with the industrial revolution or electricity."
+He had previously believed that artificial general intelligence (AGI) was "30 to 50 years or even longer away".
+However, in a March 2023 interview with CBS, he said that "general-purpose AI" might be fewer than 20 years away and could bring about changes "comparable in scale with the industrial revolution or electricity".

 In an interview with The New York Times published on 1 May 2023, Hinton announced his resignation from Google so he could "talk about the dangers of AI without considering how this impacts Google."
-He noted that "a part of him now regrets his life's work".
+He noted that a part of him now regrets his life's work.

-In early May 2023, Hinton said in an interview with BBC that AI might soon surpass the information capacity of the human brain.
+In early May 2023, Hinton said in an interview with the BBC that AI might soon surpass the information capacity of the human brain.
 He described some of the risks posed by these chatbots as "quite scary".
-Hinton explained that chatbots have the ability to learn independently and share knowledge, so that whenever one copy acquires new information, it is automatically disseminated to the entire group, allowing AI chatbots to have the capability to accumulate knowledge far beyond the capacity of any individual.
+Hinton explained that chatbots can learn independently and share knowledge, so that whenever one copy acquires new information, it is automatically disseminated to the entire group, allowing AI chatbots to accumulate knowledge far beyond the capacity of any individual.
 In 2025, he said "My greatest fear is that, in the long run, it'll turn out that these kind of digital beings we're creating are just a better form of intelligence than people. […] We'd no longer be needed. […] If you want to know how it's like not to be the apex intelligence, ask a chicken.